skipvcs/Cyber-Immediate-Immersion/README.md

 # Cyber-Immediate-Immersion
-This repository is a hands-on showcase of cybersecurity projects I have completed, demonstrating practical experience with network analysis, vulnerability assessment, malware detection, and ethical hacking techniques.
+This repository is a showcase of cybersecurity projects I have completed, demonstrating practical experience with network analysis, vulnerability assessment, malware detection, and ethical hacking techniques.
 Each project is based on real-world scenarios and uses industry-standard tools.

 <h2>Description</h2>